WolfDWyc/ChessMaker/docs/guide/concepts/base-game.md

 The turn iterator is a generator that will be called to get the next player in the turn order.
 When this happens, the board publishes a `BeforeChangeTurnEvent` and `AfterChangeTurnEvent`.

-The board propogates all events from the squares and pieces it contains, which is very useful for subscribing to all of them at once. and also publishes `AfterNewPieceEvent` when a new piece is added to the board.
+The board propagates all events from the squares and pieces it contains, which is very useful for subscribing to all of them at once. and also publishes `AfterNewPieceEvent` when a new piece is added to the board.